smlund/Iterative_match/readme.txt

 ****************************

 The authors originally posted the code arXiv.org linked with a draft of the PRSTAB manuscript in 2006.
-This code has been updated to work with version changes in Mathematica and numerous improvements have been made.
-It can be obtained most easily one of two ways: 1) using git  2) from a course web site.
+This code has been updated for numerous significant version changes in Mathematica and many improvements have been made.
+It can be obtained one of two ways:
+  1) using git
+  2) from a course web site.
 Both of these are detailed below.

 1) Using git
 This is the best way to obtain the latest version with corrections since